waylonggggg/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The student does not exist in the list.

     * 3a1.
 System shows an error message.